Part 8: User Access and Publishing

 • Related Articles

-• Getting Started: Setting up your workspace
+• Part 2: Setting up your workspace

 Introduction What is a Workspace?
 A Workspace in frontline.io is a dedicated secure domain for your company.
 It is the environment in which you will be able to access your projects, allowing you to organise your users, Digital Twins, Interactive ...

-• Getting Started: Uploading a Digital Twin
+• Part 3: Uploading a Digital Twin

 Introduction What is a Digital Twin?
 A Digital Twin is a 3D representation of a real-world asset.
 The more accurately it reflects the physical object, the more powerful and versatile it become, especially when enhanced with metadata, materials, and ...